SymbolicSystems150/Syllabus/README.md

 Tim Swanson wrote a recap [here](http://www.ofnumbers.com/2014/05/06/max-levchin-and-counterparty-discuss-digital-currencies/).

-There will be Office Hours this week: Wednesday (4/23), 2:30-4:00pm at the benches outside Kingscote Gardens.
+UPDATED: There will be Office Hours this week: Thursda (5/8), 4-6:00pm at the benches outside Kingscote Gardens.

 ####Week 7, May 12: Bitcoin in practice p2
 *Guest Ripple*